ncat(1) — Linux manual page

 encouraged to send your changes to <[email protected]> for possible

 incorporation into the main distribution.
-By sending these
+By sending these changes

-Software projects (such as KDE and NASM).
-We also occasionally
+as KDE and NASM).
+We also occasionally relicense the code to third

-relicense the code to third parties as discussed in the Nmap man
+parties as discussed in the Nmap man page.
+If you wish to specify

-contributions, just say so when you send them.
+special license conditions of your contributions, just say so when

 No Warranty